 Learning from and listening to the greats, such as Aretha Franklin, is part of his workbook.

-It also contains songs written by some of the most famous guitarists, including hard rock, jazz, and other artists.
+It also contains a few songs written by some of the most famous guitarists, including hard rock, jazz, and other artists.

 Finding a Source of Inspiration